The Meaning of Muharram

-The 10th of Muharram also marks the day that Husayn (ra), the beloved grandson of our Prophet (saw), was martyred at Karbalah with his family.
-His struggle for truth and justice was in line with the struggles of countless believers, and the many great companions of the Prophet (saw), who also gave their lives in Allah’s cause.
-Among these great martyrs were Umar (ra), Uthman (ra), and Ali (ra) –three of the four rightly guided khalifs, as well as Hasan (ra) –the brother of Husayn (ra) and the Prophet’s (saw) other grandson.
+The 10th of Muharram also marks the day that Husayn (RA), the beloved grandson of our Prophet (PBUH), was martyred at Karbalah with his family.
+His struggle for truth and justice was in line with the struggles of countless believers, and the many great companions of the Prophet (PBUH), who also gave their lives in Allah’s cause.
+Among these great martyrs were Umar (RA), Uthman (RA), and Ali (RA) –three of the four rightly guided khalifs, as well as Hasan (RA) – the brother of Husayn (RA) and the Prophet’s (PBUH) other grandson.

 ‘And We will surely test you with something of fear and hunger and a loss of wealth and lives and fruits, but give good tidings to the patient, Who, when disaster strikes them, say, “Indeed we belong to Allah, and indeed to Him we will return.”
 Those are the ones upon whom are blessings from their Lord and mercy.
 And it is those who are the [rightly] guided.’
 (Holy Qur’an 2:155-7)

-Now we know from the hadith that an excessive show of grief is not befitting to Islamic character.
-Though grieving is a natural emotional process, and even the Prophet (saw) wept after the death of his own children, he is reported to have said:
+Now we know from the hadith that an excessive show of grief is not befitting of Islamic character.

 “He who slaps his cheeks, tears his clothes and follows the ways and traditions of the Days of Ignorance is not one of us.”
 (Bukhari)

-So the day of Ashura shouldn’t be a time of excessive mourning.
-Instead, while remembering Husayn (ra), along with all of the great heroes of Islam, it’s probably more fitting to do so with prayers and salawat on the Prophet (saw) and his entire family.
-What’s more, the martyrdom of such heroes is source of pride and gratitude for us, as we try to live by their example and hope to attain such a lofty station.
+So, the day of Ashura shouldn’t be a time of excessive mourning.
+Instead, while remembering Husayn (RA), along with all of the great heroes of Islam, it’s probably more fitting to do so with prayers and Salawat on the Prophet (PBUH) and his entire family.
+What’s more, the martyrdom of such heroes is a source of pride and gratitude for us, as we try to live by their example.

 ‘The ones who have believed, emigrated and striven in the cause of Allah with their wealth and their lives are greater in rank in the sight of Allah .
 And it is those who are the attainers [of success].’
-(9:20)Back to Latest News
+(Holy Qur’an 9:20)Back to Latest News